Data Sources

 Helps users enter complete U.S. addresses accurately before report generation.

-Some sources update within hours, while others update periodically as agencies publish or revise records.
-Each report includes source notes so users can understand how current and specific a finding is.
+Some sources update within hours (AirNow), while others update periodically as agencies publish or revise records.
+PFAS data reflects the most recent federal bulk download.
+Each report includes source notes and freshness context so users can understand how current and specific a finding is.